 This collaborative program of research is led by Dr. Kelly Bronson, Canada Research Chair in Science & Society at the University of Ottawa (see www.scienceandsocietycollective.com).

 Farming is said to be undergoing a digital “revolution.”
-For example, new tractors are now fitted with sensors that passively collect data on the farm, on farm equipment and even farmers.
+New tractors are now fitted with sensors that passively collect data on the farm, on farm equipment and even farmers.
 This data is aggregated with those from other farms into “big data” which are used in machine learning to advise farmers on when to spray, seed and harvest.
-A small but growing international group of critical social scientists now study the societal impacts of digitization in agriculture.
 Dr. Bronson’s work focuses on the potential that big data and the digital tools for collecting, aggregating and analyzing them is poised to reproduce long-standing and inequitable relationships of power in the agri-food sector.
-Through collaborations with Dr. Irena Knezevic, this program of research is an important part of food studies initiatives at Carleton University and engages students in the Communication and Media Studies program.
+Through collaborations with Dr. Irena Knezevic, this program of research is an important part of food studies initiatives at Carleton University.

 Selected collaborative publications: